Keinosuke Enoeda – Tiger of Shotokan Karate

 Chapter 9.
 Sunset – The Legacy – The Enoeda world effect.

-Below are some of the comments from around the world about
+Below are some of the book reviews from around the world.

 ‘KEINOSUKE ENOEDA~TIGER OF SHOTOKAN KARATE’